Healing starts here

-I work with teenagers and adults in therapy to create more meaningful, connected lives.
-My approach is warm and collaborative, blending the best of psychological science with genuine human connection — honouring both the complexity of the brain and the depth of the heart and soul.
+Caitlin Wright Psychology is a practice that blends psychological science with genuine human connection — honouring both the complexity of the brain and the depth of the heart and soul.

 The impacts of trauma—past or recent